ritesh99rakesh/gsocProposal/SymPy.md

 A stochastic or random process can be defined as a collection of RVs that is indexed by some mathematical set.

-On this topic some work was done in GSoC'18 and I would continue it further.
+On this topic, some work was done in GSoC'18, and I would continue it further.

-Work done in GSoC'18:
+Work was done in GSoC'18:
 * `StochasticProcess()` class was created under `joint_rv.py`, which is an abstract class representing stochastic processes as a collection of joint distributions.
 * New python file `stochastic_process_types.py` was created and `BernoulliProcess` was added (it was not completed).